TUM-FAF/FAFSite/README.markdown

 --------------
 FAF represents an English Taught Honor's Program in Computer Science at the Technical University of Moldova.
 Basically we are a group of enthusiastic and proactive students that try their best.

-In order to share things and promote ourselves we decided to lanch our website.
+In order to share things and promote ourselves we decided to launch our website.

 Installation
 -------------
 In order to setup and run the project follow the steps:

 1. Ensure that you have any Python version from 2.6.5 to 2.7.
 For this run `python -c 'import sys; print(sys.version_info[:])'`
-2. Also you should have pip installed.
+*  Also you should have pip installed.
 Run `easy_install pip` or `sudo apt-get install python-pip`
-3. Install virtualenv if you don't have one: `pip install virtualenv`
+*  Install virtualenv if you don't have one: `pip install virtualenv`
+*  Clone project `git clone git@github.com:ana-balica/fafsite.git`
-4. After cloning fafsite project, create a virtualenv inside the project and activate it.
+*  After cloning fafsite project, create a virtualenv inside the project and activate it.

         $ cd fafsite
         $ virtualenv env
         $ source env/bin/activate

-5. Run `pip install -r requirements.txt`
+*  Run `pip install -r requirements.txt`
-6. Copy the stagging settings to a settings file.
+*  Copy the stagging settings to a settings file.

-        $ cp fafsite/staging_settings.py fafsite/settings.py
+        $ cp fafsite/fafsite/staging_settings.py fafsite/fafsite/settings.py

-7. Create the tables in the database: `python manage.py syncdb`.
+*  Create the tables in the database: `python fafsite/manage.py syncdb`.
 When prompted for a superuser, create one.
 These are the credentials you are going to use for logging in to the admin panel.
-8. Run the wsgi server: `python manage.py runserver`
+*  Run the wsgi server: `python fafsite/manage.py runserver`
-9. Run the tests: `python manage.ry test`.
-Note: please run the tests everytime you make a change.
+*  Run the tests: `python fafsite/manage.py test`.
+Note: please run the tests every time you make a change.

 Developing front-end
 --------------------